har-at-usf/har-at-usf.github.io/_posts/2021-05-14-fb-campaign-walkthrough.md

 ![](/assets/2021-05-14/urldecode-msto.PNG)

 The problem is, of course, that the link itself might *lead* to a malicious page.
-On a normal setup, this is where I say, "DON'T CLICK THE LINK!"
-Since this guide is in a virtual machine, we can follow the link without too much fear about the main system suffering.
+On a normal setup, this is where a prudent user might say, "DON'T CLICK THE LINK!"
+Since this guide is in a virtual machine, we can *first log out of Facebook* (ie, clear your browser cache), and *then* follow the link, without too much fear about the main system suffering.

+*Note: It is crucial **never to follow a suspicious link in the same browser instance where you are currently logged in**.
+A phishing campaign might use this principle to harvest data from the browser session.*

 At this point, copy and paste the URLs into a text editor (like notepad), log out of Facebook, and clear the browser's cache.
 This browser